 - Granularity: The granularity of a cache entry can be either at a file level or at the directory (Hive partition) level or somewhere in between (sets of files)

 - Format: Data in the cache could be structured either in a row-major or a column-major format.
 Also, data can be packed into binary representations for primitive types for higher performance.

 - Container: For columnar formats – data could be packed into a single container (like RCFile) or kept as separate files.

-Our current design uses a columnar format at the file-level with separate files for each column.
+Our current design uses a columnar format at the file level with separate files for each column.
 For the kind of analytic queries we expect on our platform, column stores have enormous advantages over row stores.
 Our cache is integrated with Hive’s query execution and only reads those columns from the cache that are needed by the query.
-We picked a file level cache since it simplified handling data load as well as invalidation.
+We picked a file-level cache since it simplified handling data load as well as invalidation.
 Our motivation for keeping a file per column was two-fold.
 For one, a file per column made it cheaper to populate the cache.
 A second reason was that we found seeks (and opens) on S3 to be very expensive.
-If data is stored in RCFile – then seek operations inside such a container would have significantly impacted cache read performance.
+If data is stored in RCFile – then seeking operations inside such a container would have significantly impacted cache read performance.